Bord Gáis Energy Legends Tour Series of Croke Park 2022

-For the second year, the Bord Gáis Energy GAA Legends Tour series is going online, with fans able to join their heroes, who will give fascinating insights into careers that were packed with brilliant moments.
+Following two years of virtual tours, the Bord Gáis Energy GAA Legends Tour Series is returning to physical events with fans able to join their heroes at Croke Park as they give fascinating insights into careers that were packed with brilliant moments.
 The tours, which start on Saturday 28th May, will feature a host of Legends from across the GAA world.

 Watch Noel Lanes Legends’ interview